genomic-medicine-sweden/Twist_Solid/docs/running.md

 pip install hydra_genetics
 ```

-## Dependencies
-The pipeline assumes that Snakemake and support for Singularity containers are installed.

 ## Input sample files
 The pipeline uses sample input files (`samples.tsv` and `units.tsv`) with information regarding sample information, sequencing meta information as well as the location of the fastq-files.
+Specification for the input files can be found at [Twist Solid schemas](https://github.com/genomic-medicine-sweden/Twist_Solid/blob/develop/workflow/schemas/).
 Using the python virtual environment created above it is possible to generate these files automatically using [hydra-genetics create-input-files](https://hydra-genetics.readthedocs.io/en/latest/create_sample_files/):
 ```bash
 hydra-genetics create-input-files -d path/to/fastq-files/
 ```